wmodes/raspi-install/README.md

 1. Select and copy
 1. On the github.com website, go to Profile (upper right) > Settings > SSH and GPG keys > New SSH Key, paste in your SSH public key

-Finally setup your .gitconfig.
+Finally, back at the command line, setup your .gitconfig.

-1. `git config --global user.name "bob"`
+1. `git config --global user.name "Wes Modes"`

-1. `git config --global user.email bob@...` (don't forget to restart your command line to make sure the config is reloaded)
+1. `git config --global user.email "wmodes@gmail.com"` (don't forget to restart your command line to make sure the config is reloaded)

+Now let's clone our new repo.

+1. From your repo on github.com, hit the Code Button and copy the SSH Clone link
+1. Back on the pi's command line

+    `mkdir ~/dev
+    cd ~/dev
+    git clone git@github.com:wmodes/chickenrobot.git` (pasting in your link, of course)